Western New York’s Occupational Therapy Resource

 Occupational Therapy vs Physical Therapy

-Occupational therapy and physical therapy compliment, overlap one another, are created to compliment and enhance one another’s treatment plans.
-Neither discipline is superior, but both require extensive schooling and knoweldge of the human anatomy, muscles, and nerve innervations.
+Occupational therapy and physical therapy compliment and enhance one another’s treatment plans.
+Neither discipline is superior, but both require extensive schooling and knowledge of the human anatomy, muscles, and nerve innervations.
 In terms of curricula, if you were to compare occupational therapy vs physical therapy, there are few differences.
-Where occupational therapy focuses on cognition/neurorehabiliation, physical therapists focus on exercises science and stritly movement and how it applies to the rehabiliative process–these specialty classes make up about 16-24 credit hours in a 200+ credit hour program.
+Where occupational therapy focuses on cognition/neurorehabiliation, physical therapists focus on exercise science and how movement applies to the rehabilitative process–these specialty classes make up about 16-24 credit hours in a 200+ credit hour program.

-Michelle Eliason, MS, OTR/L, C.D.S is both an occupational therapist and CARES Dementia Specialist.
+Michelle Eliason, MS, OTR/L, C.D.S, CKTS is both an occupational therapist and CARES Dementia Specialist.
 She has been an elder care professional for 7+ years.
 Working in various aspects of the elder care industry has given her a generalist skill set and a broad knowledge base of elder care approaches and resources.
 Michelle is passionate about influencing the elder care industry advocating against nursing home negligence and elder abuse, and working with older adults to enable them to live in their own homes throughout the aging process.